Eduard Wirsing: Research

 The exponent on the right was improved to n+1 (replacing 2n) by Wolfgang M. Schmidt in 1970.

 In 1961 Wirsing proved a theorem about the asymptotic means of non-negative multiplicative functions, and he was able to show, under certain conditions, that these are essentially determined by their values at the prime numbers (and not also by values at the higher prime exponents).
 In 1967 he sharpened his theorem and proved a conjecture of Paul Erdős (each multiplicative function, which takes only the values 1 and $-1$, has an average value).

 In 1956, with Alfred Stöhr, Wirsing gave simpler examples (than the example given by Yuri Linnik in 1942) demonstrating that there are essential components that are not additive bases.

 In 1957 he, with Bernhard Hornfeck, gave an asymptotic estimate for the density of perfect numbers.
 In 1959 Wirsing gave an asymptotic estimate for the density of multiply perfect numbers.

 He gave in 1962 an elementary proof of a sharpened form of the prime-number theorem (with remainder).
 (In this context, "elementary" means "not using methods from complex function theory".)
 About the same time, similar results were published by Robert Breusch (1960) and Enrico Bombieri (1962).
 Elementary proofs of the prime number theorem were first published by Paul Erdős and Atle Selberg in 1949.

-Wirsing is also known for his work on the Gauss-Kuzmin-Levy distribution (named after Carl Friedrich Gauss, Rodion Kuzmin, Paul Lévy).
+Wirsing is also known for his work on the Gauss-Kuzmin-Lévy distribution (named after Carl Friedrich Gauss, Rodion Kuzmin, Paul Lévy).
 He gave asymptotic estimates for the distribution of the coefficients of the regular continued fraction evolution of a random variable evenly distributed in the unit interval.
 In this context, he also introduced a universal mathematical constant (Gauss-Kuzmin-Wirsing constant).